Khloe Kardashian Is Ready For Marriage, But Will Tristan Thompson Ever Propose?

 “[Kim] is one of the strongest women I’ve ever met.
 We’re not people who sit in sorrow if something bad happens and go, ‘Woe is me,'” Ms. Kardashian says of her family.

-Speaking of family, Khloe also talked about the strained relationship she has had with Caitlyn Jenner, formerly her stepfather Bruce Jenner, and says the media miscontrued much of what happened between them.
+Speaking of family, Khloe also talked about the strained relationship she has had with Caitlyn Jenner, formerly her stepfather Bruce Jenner, and says the media misconstrued much of what happened between them.
 The revelation that Bruce was transitioning to Cait was a shock to Khloe, but not because she objected to the decision.
 Ms. Kardashian explains that her only problem was the way in which she learned about Bruce’s decision.

 “It’s not that I’m angry that Bruce was transitioning to Caitlyn,” the youngest Kardashian sibling explained, “[but rather because] I didn’t appreciate how it was handled and how we found out more in the media than from Cait.”